 Thus, our epigenetic profile changes throughout our life, and also depends on our environment.
 Smoking, for example, can result in epigenetic changes.

-For example, at certain parts of the AHR gene, smokers tend to have less DNA methylation than non-smokers.
-The difference is greater for heavy smokers and long-term smokers [Link].
-Some companies have recently started selling DTC epigenetic tests: Chronomics, EpigenCare, Muhdo, MyDNAge.
+For example, at certain parts of the AHR gene, smokers tend to have less DNA methylation than

 LIQUID BIOPSY